-The Wildlife Center has a wide variety of educational opportunities for a range of audiences, including viewing the Center’s online Critter Cam and moderated discussion … unique online opportunities for classrooms around the world … field trips and tours of the Center … programs presented at locations throughout Virginia.
+The Wildlife Center has a wide variety of educational opportunities for a range of audiences, including viewing the Center’s online Critter Cam and moderated discussion, unique online opportunities for audiences around the world, field trips and tours of the Center, and programs presented at locations throughout Virginia.

 The conservation themes we emphasize in all of our education lessons are drawn directly from the stories of the thousands of wild animals that arrive at the Wildlife Center’s doorstep every year in need of care.
 The stories of these animals illustrate the wider problems wildlife face — litter, pesticides, free-roaming domestic animals, habitat loss, and diseases – and challenge people of all ages to take action to protect wildlife.